Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 Galaxy Z Fold 8 vs Fold 8 Ultra vs Flip 8: how the lineup splits

-The Galaxy Z Flip 8 is tipped to hold close to its predecessor at roughly $1,099 for the 256GB base model in the US, though some reports float a rise toward $1,199, with European pricing around €1,199–€1,299.
-As always, Samsung's reserve-then-pre-order offers, storage double-ups, and trade-in credits will move the real out-the-door price well below sticker for buyers who commit early.
-We will replace these estimates with confirmed regional pricing the moment Samsung announces it on July 22.
+Internationally, the standard Fold 8 is tipped to start around €1,999 with the Ultra near €2,199.
+As always, Samsung's ₹999 reservation offer, storage double-ups, and trade-in credits will move the real out-the-door price well below sticker for buyers who commit early.
+We will replace these estimates with confirmed pricing the moment Samsung announces it on July 22.

 One UI 9, Android 17, and Gemini AI